Stu Clancy

-Stuart Joseph Clancy (June 6, 1906 – September 24, 1965) was an American professional football quarterback (i.e. single-wing blocking back) and halfback who played in the National Football League (NFL) from 1930 to 1935.
+Stuart Joseph Clancy (June 6, 1906 – September 24, 1965) was an American professional football player who was a quarterback (i.e. single-wing blocking back) and halfback in the National Football League (NFL) from 1930 to 1935.
+He played college football for the Holy Cross Crusaders.

 Biography

 Stu Clancy was born June 6, 1906, in Branford, Connecticut.
 He attended Branford High School, where he was a member of the football team for four years, running from 1921 to 1924.
 He then moved to St. John's Prep, where he played the 1925 and 1926 seasons.

-Clancy played football for Holy Cross College at Worcester, Massachusetts — halfback on the offense and linebacker on the defensive side of the ball.
+Clancy played football for the College of the Holy Cross in Worcester, Massachusetts — halfback on the offense and linebacker on the defensive side of the ball.
 He earned recognition in 1928 when in a game against Harvard College Clancy made 15 consecutive tackles as a linebacker.
 He graduated from Holy Cross in 1930 with a Bachelor of Arts degree.

 Clancy broke into the NFL in 1930 with the Newark Tornadoes before moving to the Staten Island Stapletons in 1931.
 After 9 games with the Stapletons in 1932, Clancy was traded to the New York Football Giants, with whom he finished the season.
 He would remain with the Giants through 1935, winning a world championship in 1934.

-Clancy died in Branford onSeptember 24, 1965.
+Clancy died in Branford on September 24, 1965.
 He was 59 years old at the time of his death.